liuqx0717/ToggleNatualScrolling/README.md

 debugging in Terminal, and an app bundle, `ToggleNatualScrolling.app`, which is ideal for everyday use.

-It requires the Accessibility permission (please add the app to the list:
+It requires the Accessibility permission, please add the app to the list:
-System Settings -> Privacy & Security -> Accessibility).
+System Settings -> Privacy & Security -> Accessibility.
+If the app is modified (recompiled), you need to remove the app from the list first, and then add it back.

 # Supported macOS versions